 The big question, though, is whether or not planting fruit trees on a rental property is a good idea.
-While there are no hard and fast rules about which type of tree is best, it is important to consider all aspects of fruit trees in question before you finalize your decision, especially since different trees grow better in different climates.
+While there are no hard and fast rules about which type of tree is best, it is essential to consider all aspects of fruit trees before you finalize your decision, especially since different trees grow better in different climates.

 The Best Trees for Rental Properties

-A profitable rental property has great curb appeal.
+A profitable rental property has excellent curb appeal.
 And having one or more shady trees in the yard adds to that curb appeal.
 A simple criteria for the ideal trees for a rental property would be those that grow well in your climate, are visually appealing and shady, but are also easy to maintain.
-If that criterion seems daunting, don’t worry.
+If that criterion seems daunting, you don’t need to worry.
 Trees that fit the bill in many parts of the country include evergreen arborvitae, spruce, flowering dogwoods, and maple trees.
 Oak and desert willow are also great to plant in rental properties.
-These kinds of trees grow well, offer good shade after a short period of time, and don’t need a lot of pruning from year to year.
+These kinds of trees grow well, offer good shade after a short period, and don’t need a lot of pruning from year to year.

 The Skinny on Fruit Trees

-Your St. Mary’s County property manager might think that a fruit tree would be a good feature in your rental house.
-Some renters also like the idea that you can grow and eat fruit straight from the yard.
-But unless your tenant has some experience in caring for and maintaining fruit trees, and has the time to properly do the job, fruit trees can become a burden instead.
-For a lot of renters, the required work that comes with having fruit trees is enough reason for them not to apply for a rental that has one.
+Your St. Mary’s County property manager might think a fruit tree would be a good feature in your rental house—some renters also like that you can grow and eat fruit straight from the yard.
+But unless your tenant has experience caring for and maintaining fruit trees and has the time to do the job properly, fruit trees can become a burden.
+For many renters, the required work that comes with having fruit trees is enough reason for them not to apply for a rental with one.

 Fruit Trees in the Lease Documents

 If you are willing to take on the responsibility of having fruit trees on your rental property, you need to be very clear in your lease about your tenant’s obligations where those trees are concerned.
-It is not enough to assign landscaping maintenance to your tenant; they may not realize that this includes regular pruning and clean-up after fruit trees, which is a lot of extra work.
-So, if you do not intend to take care of the trees yourself, make sure to lay it out in your lease documents that the tenants need to care for the trees or hire a professional to do it for them.
+It is not enough to assign landscaping maintenance to your tenants; they may need to realize that this includes regular pruning and clean-up after fruit trees, which is a lot of extra work.
+So, if you intend to avoid taking care of the trees yourself, lay it out in your lease documents that the tenants need to care for the trees or hire a professional to do it for them.

 At Real Property Management Gold, we work with rental property owners like you to help create beautiful, low-maintenance landscaping your tenants won’t mind keeping up.
 Contact us today to learn more.